philippinespire/pire_cssl_data_processing/README.md

 # you should now be in the dir that holds your cssl repo dir
 # on wahab, this has already been done, so don't do if you are in e1garcia dir on wahab
 git clone https://github.com/cbirdlab/dDocentHPC.git
 ```

 ---
 </p>
 </details>

+If you were working within `e1garcia` continue here.
 Copy the dDocentHPC config file and sbatch file to your mkBAM dir

 ```bash
 cd YOUR_SPECIES_DIR/mkBAM